In this guide:

 - Answer all questions on the application accurately.
 If an agent helps you complete the application, make sure the information is correct and complete before you sign.

 - Don’t pay cash or make a check out to an agent.
 Make checks payable only to the insurance company.
 Always pay by check or money order so you have a clear record of payment.
 Ask for a receipt on the company's letterhead that the agent has signed.

-- Before making a lump-sum payment, ask the agent or company about reimbursement of unearned premium.
+- Before making a lump-sum payment, ask the agent or company about getting back any unearned premium.
 This is especially important during the open enrollment period when you have the right to change companies.
-Unearned premium is what you paid in advance for premiums that the company hasn’t used to buy coverage.
-For example, if you paid in advance for a six-month premium, but then cancel the policy after two months, the company must refund the remaining four months of “unearned” premium.
+Unearned premium is what you paid in advance that didn’t actually go to toward coverage.
+For instance, if you buy a policy and pay a year’s worth of premiums up front, then cancel your policy a month later, the company would owe you 11 months of your premium.

-- Read your policy carefully when you receive it.
+- Read your policy carefully when you get it.
 You can return a Medicare supplement policy for any reason within 30 days and receive a full refund.

 - Knowingly making misleading statements to encourage you to drop a policy and buy a replacement from another company.
 This is called twisting.